atmasphere/mc-coal/docs/source/common_api.rst

 - :http:statuscode:`400`

-  The body will be a JSON dictionary of the form:
+  The body will be a JSON object of the form:

   .. sourcecode:: javascript